dhairya-0209/smart-player-tracker/README.md

 cd src
 python main.py

-✅ Output
+## ✅ Output

 Processed video will be saved in:

 Smart-Player-Tracker/output/result.mp4

-It will display real-time player tracking with bounding boxes and IDs.
+## It will display real-time player tracking with bounding boxes and IDs.

  ---

-## 🪓 The Grind Behind It
+## 🪓🪓 The Grind Behind It
-Let me be real here.

-This project wasn’t just about code.
-It was about resilience.
+This wasn’t just about writing code — it was about not giving up.

-🕛 Started at 12 PM sharp, with just an idea and a .pt file.
+🕛 Started at 12 PM with just an idea and a .pt model.
+Faced everything from:

 Faced:

-❌ DLL errors
+❌ DLL & path errors

-❌ Path errors

 ❌ YOLO model loading failures